yaklabco/dot/docs/README.md

 ### Adding New Documentation
 - User guides go in `user/`
 - Developer documentation goes in `developer/`
-- Planning documents go in `planning/` for completion records, or repository root for active plans
 - Update this index when adding new documents

-### Phase Completion
-When completing a development phase:
-1. Create completion document in `planning/`
-2. Update this index to list the completion document
-3. Consider moving active plan from repository root to archive if no longer relevant

 ### Organization Guidelines
 - Keep this index synchronized with actual file structure
 - User documentation should be comprehensive and accessible to non-technical users
 - Developer documentation should focus on contribution and development workflows
-- Planning documents track project progress and decisions